bfranceschin/OPenScience/README.md

 ## OPSPlatform application

-The OPen Science Platform is gonna be implemented via a variation of a ERC-721 contract and deployed in [Optimism](https://www.optimism.io/).
-Optimism is a layer 2 solution in Ethereum that uses a tech called optimistic rollup to reach higher scalability than its layer 1 but still enjoy a relatively high level of security, limited of course by the layer 1 in which it operates.
-We chose Optimism not only because it is one of the best solutions out there enjoy a high security network with relatively low fees, but also because the community behind it is deeply interested in fomenting practical solutions to public funding problems.
-Of course we, team behind Open Science Project, share this interest and passion, reason why we dedicated ourselves to developing this application.
+The **OPen Science Platform** is gonna be implemented via smart contract and deployed in [Optimism](https://www.optimism.io/).
+Optimism is a layer 2 solution in Ethereum that uses a tech called _optimistic rollup_ to reach higher scalability than its layer 1 but still enjoy a relatively high level of security, limited of course by the layer 1 in which it operates.

+We chose Optimism not only because it is one of the best solutions out there to enjoy a high security network with relatively low fees, but also because the community behind it is deeply interested in fomenting practical solutions to **public funding problems**.
+Of course we, the team behind Open Science Project, share this interest and passion, reason why we dedicated ourselves to developing this application.

 ### Smart Contract
-As was pointed out, we use a variation of the ERC-721 token standart, with adaptations made to provide the funcionalities outlined above.
-To see the basic implementations of the stadart visit openzeppelin docs and check out `ERC721` and `ERC721URIStorage`.
+We use a variation of the ERC-721 token standart, with adaptations made to provide the funcionalities outlined above.
+To see the basic implementations of the standart used visit [openzeppelin docs](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721) and check out `ERC721` and `ERC721URIStorage`.
 Below we discuss the main adaptations made to the standart.

 #### createToken
 The function `createToken` allows a author to register his work as a NFT.
 The funtion receives a string, `tokenUri`, to be set as metadata and a list of integers, `refs`, to be set as references.